-This section provides general information about the DataMan 475 Verifier Verifier and the DataMan 475 Verifier Verifier accessories and systems.
+This section provides general information about the DataMan 475 Verifier and the DataMan 475 Verifier accessories and systems.

-About the DataMan 475 Verifier Verifier
+About the DataMan 475 Verifier

-The DataMan 475 Verifier Verifier provides immediate quality assurance benefits:
+The DataMan 475 Verifier provides immediate quality assurance benefits:

-- · Sets alerts for when code quality begins to degrade - · Grades up to 20 codes per second - Exports verification results to PLC, database, or FTP server as CSV, HTML, PDF, and custom formats - · Improves processes with detailed analysis and diagnostic information for every code
+- · Sets alerts for when code quality begins to degrade - · Grades up to 20 codes per second - .
+Exports verification results to PLC, database, or FTP server as CSV, HTML, PDF, and custom formats - · Improves processes with detailed analysis and diagnostic information for every code

-The DataMan 475 Verifier LabelLight utilizes a four-quadrant, 45-degree lighting attachment and the DataMan 475 DPM utilizes either a four-quadrant 30-degree, 45-degree, or 90-degree lighting attachment.
+The DataMan 475 Verifier LabelLight uses a four-quadrant, 45-degree lighting attachment.
+The DataMan Verifier 475 DPM and DataMan Verifier 475 HD use either a four-quadrant 30-degree, 45-degree, or 90-degree lighting attachment.
 Both types of 475 verifiers are compliant with the International Organization for Standardization (ISO) requirements for grading 1D and 2D label-based barcodes.
-The included calibration card and robust grading algorithms ensure that the DataMan 475 Verifier verifiers conform to ISO and application standards while providing accurate and repeatable results.
+The included calibration card and robust grading algorithms ensure that the DataMan 475 Verifiers conform to ISO and application standards while providing accurate and repeatable results.

-The DataMan 475 Verifier verifiers are packaged in a rugged, IP65-rated housing, and provide numerous ease-of-use features, including one button to trigger and one button to start tuning.
+The DataMan 475 Verifiers are packaged in a rugged, IP65-rated housing, and provide numerous ease-of-use features, including one button to trigger and one button to start tuning.